Louise Currie: Biography

 Currie was born in Oklahoma City, Oklahoma, the daughter of Charles W. Gunter, a banker, and his wife, Louise (née Currie), whose maiden name she would take for her professional acting surname.
 She was prominent in society.
 While attending the Martha Washington Seminary, a finishing school for young women in Washington, D.C., she was chosen as one of the ten most beautiful society girls in the nation's capital.
 She attended Sarah Lawrence College in New York, where she became interested in acting.
 She moved to Hollywood, California and attended Max Reinhardt's drama school, where she was spotted by talent scouts while taking part in the school's stage workshop.
 She declined to attempt screen tests until after graduation.

-With the help of her agent, Sue Carol, wife to actor Alan Ladd, she began working with Monogram Pictures and Columbia Pictures.
+With the help of her agent, Sue Carol, wife of actor Alan Ladd, she began working with Monogram Pictures and Columbia Pictures.
 Most of her movies were B-movies and serials, in which she often portrayed the heroine.
 Her film career began in 1940, when she appeared first in Billy the Kid Outlawed and then as a society debutante, in the Kay Kyser musical You'll Find Out.
 In 1941 she starred in the serial Adventures of Captain Marvel opposite Tom Tyler.

 Currie had an uncredited role in Citizen Kane (1941), as a reporter at Xanadu, which included Alan Ladd as another reporter in the same sequence.
 She was the last surviving Kane cast member.

 From 1940–49 she had roles in 39 films, many of which were starring, including The Masked Marvel (1943).
 She made a few television appearances in the 1950s, retiring permanently from acting in 1956.